 Practice What You Want to Communicate

 Yes, really.
-Rehearsing what you want to say isn’t about memorizing a word for word script.
+Rehearsing what you want to say isn’t about memorizing a word-for-word script.
 Instead, it’s about getting comfortable with what you want to communicate so that it will be natural and second nature when it’s go time.

 Check Your Company Policy

-Your company may have guidelines written into their handbook governing salary increases.
+Your company may have guidelines written into its handbook governing salary increases.
 Be sure to research this thoroughly before asking.
 There is no point in asking your boss for a raise if the handbook won’t allow them to give it to you.
 If there are extraordinary circumstances at play, consider reaching out to HR ahead of time to address the policy.

 Know The Risks